-The ENVI::AddExtension method allows a Toolbox Extension to rename the entry in the Extensions folder, and optionally to place the Toolbox entry inside a user-defined folder structure witin the Toolbox or the ENVI menu.
+The ENVI::AddExtension method allows a Toolbox Extension to rename the entry in the Extensions folder, and optionally to place the Toolbox entry inside a user-defined folder structure within the Toolbox or the ENVI menu.

 If you want the Toolbox to display the renamed entry in the current session, issue the .RESET_SESSION command after calling the AddExtension method.